Roy Hodgson wants to hold clear the air talks with Brendan Rodgers after the pair’s conflict took another twist yesterday.

-"He (Sterling) said: 'I'm feeling tired, I'd rather sit this one out'," Hodgson told BBC Radio Five Live after the 1-0 win in Tallinn.
+“He (Sterling) said, ‘I’m feeling tired, I’d rather sit this one out’,” Hodgson said after the 1-0 win in Tallinn.

 Rodgers hit back shortly after, denying Sterling had said such a thing.

-The saga took another bizarre turn on Thursday when Hodgson denied ever saying that Sterling had told him he did not want to take part in the game in Tallinn.
+The saga took another bizarre turn yesterday when Hodgson denied ever saying that Sterling had told him he did not want to take part in the game in Tallinn.

-"I never said that Raheem said he was too tired to play," Hodgson said.
+“I never said that Raheem said he was too tired to play,” Hodgson, who yesterday called Saido Berahino up for the upcoming games against Slovenia and Scotland, said.

 “I said he said he was too tired before training and as a result I left him out of the team.”

-Regardless of what Hodgson did actually say, he was unhappy to hear Rodgers' version on national radio.
+Regardless of what Hodgson did actually say, he was unhappy to hear Rodgers’ version.